notY0rick/mri2ct/README.md

 and other implementation details.
 Note: the `pix2pix.ipynb` is the notebook that includes the data processing and handling and the actual training process of the pix2pix GAN.
 Overall, with very limited computing resources, the model was able to produce fairly decent sCT's that resembled the ground-truth CT's.

+Note: this project is no longer active as it has been submitted and graded.